Magnesium

-There is a widespread use of magnesium fertilizers in turf, since magnesium is the central atom of chlorophyll.
-Only a small proportion of the total magnesium is bound to chlorophyll (around 25%) and about 70% is relatively mobile being dissolved in plant sap.
-The magnesium ion is also involved in protein synthesis and many enzyme reactions.
+Magnesium is the central atom of chlorophyll, and only a fraction of the total magnesium is bound to chlorophyll (around 25%).
+About 70% is relatively mobile, and present in plant sap.
+The magnesium ion is also involved in many enzyme reactions and in protein synthesis.

 Soil type

-Soil texture and soil organic matter content both influence magnesium availability.
-The actual type of clay present also has a major influence as although the soil may contain similar clay content, magnesium availability to turf can vary.
+Both soil texture and soil organic matter influence magnesium availability.
+The actual type of clay present also has an influence, as although the soil may contain similar clay content, magnesium availability can vary.

-Soils that are sandy, low in organic matter, and contain a large amount of kaolinitic clay require more frequent application of magnesium fertilizer.
-This contrasts directly with heavy soils and those with a high CEC, which generally require larger and less frequent applications.
+Soils containing a high content of kaolinitic clay, that are sandy and have a low organic matter content require more frequent magnesium fertilization.
+This contrasts with heavy soils and those with a high CEC, which generally require larger and less frequent applications.

 Effect of temperature on leaf tissue magnesium levels